DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/make-a-list-of-everything-you-do-to-improve-wellbeing.md

 * ensure that any professional development finishes no later than 4:15pm and time off in lieu is given

-* ensure that early career teachers have comprehensive support – for example, they have regular meetups, dedicated mentors, coaching and study visits abroad
+* ensure that ECTs have comprehensive support such as regular meetups, dedicated mentors, coaching and study visits abroad

-* support teachers at all levels to learn from each other – for example, middle leaders shadow senior leaders
+* support teachers at all levels to learn from each other, such as middle leaders shadowing senior leaders

 * have a bespoke development package for second and third year teachers